aurelia/aurelia/docs/user-docs/app-basics/routing.md

 ## Router Hooks

 As the name implies, route hooks allow you to guard specific routes and redirect the user or cancel navigation entirely.
-In most cases, you will be wanting to use route hooks to protect certain areas of your application from people who do not have the required permission.
+In most cases, you will want to use route hooks to protect certain areas of your application from people who do not have the required permission.

 {% hint style="success" %}
-If you want to protect certain routes in your application behind authentication checks, this is the section for you.
+If you want to protect specific routes in your application behind authentication checks, this is the section for you.
 {% endhint %}

 We are going to inject the router into the root of our application and then register a hook.